Introduction to SQL

 Each table represents an entity, and each table records specific data that is useful to the entity.

-Each table contains a column that contains a value that identifies the identity, called the primary key.
-It is called a compound key when the primary key consists of two or more columns.
+Each table holds a column that identifies the entity, called the primary key.
+It is called a compound key when the primary key consist of two or more columns.
 A primary key is said to be:

 Keys that are used to navigate to another table are called foreign keys.